rossrobino/blog/src/content/svelte-component-library.md

 After verifying on the npm website that your package has been published, you can now use your package in a separate project.

 - Set up a new SvelteKit project or use a different existing one
-- Run `npm install -D yourPackageName` to install it as a dev dependency
+- Run `npm install -D your-package-name` to install it as a dependency
 - Import in `src/routes/+page.svelte` like before, but edit the import path to point to your package instead
 - Lastly, run `npm run dev -- --open` to see your imported component in action